Qiskit/qiskit-aer/CONTRIBUTING.md

     qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA

-If we want to specify the CUDA® architecture instead of letting the build system auto detect it, we can use the AER_CUDA_ARCH flag (can also be set as an ENV variable with the same name, although the flag takes precedence).
+If you want to specify the CUDA® architecture instead of letting the build system auto detect it, you can use the AER_CUDA_ARCH flag (can also be set as an ENV variable with the same name, although the flag takes precedence).
 For example:

     qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DAER_CUDA_ARCH="5.2"